Unity-Technologies/ProjectAuditor/Documentation~/Extending.md

 1. Create a new module class that inherits from [ProjectAuditorModule](../Editor/Core/ProjectAuditorModule.cs).
 2. Override the *name* property, which returns a user-fiendly module name.
 3. Override the *supportedLayouts* property to return a collection of supported layouts.
 Note that a layout is used to define name, type and format of the properties of an issue produced by the analysis.
-4. If applicable, override the *supportedDescriptors* property to return a collection of supported descriptors.
-This can be skipped for the module does not report diagnostics.
+4. If applicable, override the *supportedDescriptors* property to return a collection of supported descriptor IDs.
+This can be skipped if the module does not report diagnostics.
 5. Register any module-specific categories via *ProjectAuditor.GetOrRegisterCategory*.
 Note that a category is a unique name used to classify the same kind of issues.
 6. Override the *Audit* method.
 This is where you will implement your analysis.
    1. Create [ProjectIssue](../Editor/ProjectIssue.cs) objects, if any